gsoft-inc/wl-web-configs/docs/webpack/configure-build.md

 });
 ```

-Then, use the variables in any application files:
+Then, the environment variables are available to any application files:

 ```tsx !#2 src/app.tsx
 export function App() {